 The U.S. Defense Department has awarded $18 million to six programs to reduce the energy demand of future expeditionary outposts.
 The assistant secretary of defense for operational energy plans and programs will administer the funds, which are granted programs aimed at developing and rapidly transitioning energy technologies for the combat force.
 Defense Department-led teams representing the military services and the Department of Energy will receive the money but are seeking support and innovation from small businesses.

-Elements of the 75th Ranger Regiment in Afghanistan are now using a combined radio/wearable computer that enables intrasquad communications as well as the ability to share text messages, situation reports and other information.
+Elements of the 75th Ranger Regiment in Afghanistan are now using the Joint Tactical Radio System (JTRS) Rifleman Radio combined with the GD300 wearable computer.
+The radio enables intrasquad communications, and the GD300's Tactical Ground Reporting (TIGR) tactical app allows soldiers to share text messages, situation reports and other information.

 The U.S. Army is planning to test a new long-endurance multi-intelligence unmanned vehicle in Afghanistan this summer.
 Developed by Northrop Grumman Corporation, the aircraft resembles a small blimp.
 It is designed to carry multiple intelligence, surveillance and reconnaissance (ISR) payloads for more than 21 days at altitudes of more than 22,000 feet.
 Other vertical take-off and landing vehicles the Army is exploring include the Boeing A160 Hummingbird.
 The study of innovative unmanned aerial systems (UASs) is being financed by overseas contingency operations funds.
-The service is looking for economical ways to replace its aging ISR platforms such as its Kiowa fleet, which includes some assets that are approximately 35 years old.